Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/vault-queries.md

 utxoLedgerService.query("DUMMY_CUSTOM_QUERY", Integer.class)
 ```

-We provide the name of our query (in our case DUMMY_CUSTOM_QUERY) and the return type.
-Since we collected our result set into an integer in the complex query example we’ll use Int (or Integer in Java).
+We provide the name of our query (in our case `DUMMY_CUSTOM_QUERY`) and the return type.
+Since we collected our result set into an integer in the complex query example we will use `Int` (or `Integer` in Java).

 Before executing we can define a couple things:

-* offset - From which index our result set should start (`setOffset`), default 0
+* Which index our result set should start (`setOffset`), default 0.
-* limit - How many results should our query return (`setLimit`), default Int.MAX (2,147,483,647) - basically no limit
+* How many results should our query return (`setLimit`), default Int.MAX (2,147,483,647).
-* parameters - Define named parameters that are in our query and the actual value for them.
+* Define named parameters that are in our query and the actual value for them.
     {{< note >}}
     All parameters must be defined otherwise the execution will fail. (`setParameter` or `setParameters`)
     {{</ note >}}
-* timestamp limit - Each state in the database has a timestamp value for when it was inserted.
+* Each state in the database has a timestamp value for when it was inserted.
 With this we can set an * upper limit to only return states that were inserted before a given time. (`setTimestampLimit`)

 In our case this would look like this: